Growing Kohlrabi

 The kohlrabi I have picked so far are tough and bitter.
 What is wrong?

 The ideal size to harvest kohlrabi is when stems are 2 inches across.
 Larger stems become tough and pithy, difficult to chew, and bitter tasting.
 Also, if plants are stressed for water they can turn tough and bitter while small.
-After picking, cut off roots about an inch below the thick bulb and remove leaves.
-Stems will store in the refrigerator for up to two months.

 Can I eat the leaves of kohlrabi?